ddiakopoulos/hiduino/README.md

 avrdude -p at90usb82 -F -P usb -c avrispmkii -U flash:w:usbserial_due_16u2.hex \
 -U lfuse:w:0xFF:m -U hfuse:w:0xD9:m -U efuse:w:0xF4:m -U lock:w:0x0F:m
 ```

+## A Note About Compiling
+Compiling the firmware from scratch lets you change the name of the USB device (default HIDUINO).
+Right now, the latest LUFA doesn't work with the the src in this repository, although the v1.0 tag will work with an older version of LUFA noted in the 1.0 tag description.

 ## License